University of North Texas System: University of North Texas at Dallas

 The University of North Texas at Dallas (formerly known as the System Center and UNT Dallas Campus) is a university established as a branch campus of the University of North Texas in 2000.
 In April 2009, the Texas Higher Education Coordinating Board certified this enrollment and granted UNT Dallas status as an independent general academic institution.
 Now, the freestanding school is known as the University of North Texas at Dallas, the first public university within Dallas city limits.
 Freshmen and sophomores were admitted for the first time in the fall of 2010.
 Initially operated as a unit within the UNT System, the University of North Texas at Dallas College of Law was founded in the fall of 2014, and was realigned within UNT Dallas on September 1, 2015.

 University of North Texas New College at Frisco

-Frisco, Texas is at the heart of the DFW economic boom located in one of the fastest-growing areas in the country and home to the $5 Billion Mile.
 UNT opened the Frisco satellite campus in Spring 2016.
-Undergraduate programs include Criminal Justice, Sports Management and, Strategic Corporate Communication; M.B.A's are also available at this campus.
+Undergraduate programs include criminal justice, sports management and, strategic corporate communication; M.B.A's are also available at this campus.

 Board of regents

 The system is governed by the University of North Texas Board of Regents, whose members are appointed by the governor to serve six-year terms.
-The system added its first student regent — a one-year appointment that does not carry voting rights — in February 2006.
+The system added its first student regent—a one-year appointment that does not carry voting rights—in February 2006.